mscroggs/symfem/joss/paper.md

 # Summary

-The finite element method (FEM) is a popular method for numerically solving a wide range of partial differential equations (PDEs).
+The finite element method (FEM) [@ciarlet] is a popular method for numerically solving a wide range of partial differential equations (PDEs).
 To solve a problem using FEM, the PDE is first written in a weak form, for example: find $u\in V$ such that for all $v\in V,$